 - Tenants can set up automatic payments to never miss paying rent

-- Tenants have multiple options to pay, including credit card, debit card, or ACH
+- Tenants have multiple options to pay, including paying rent with a credit card, debit card, or ACH

 - Collect security deposits online